doctrine/orm/docs/en/reference/architecture.rst

 The term "transient class" appears in some places in the mapping drivers as well as the code dealing with metadata handling.

 A transient class is a class that is neither an entity nor a mapped superclass.
-From the ORMs point of view, these classes can be completely ignored, and no class metadata is loaded for them at all.
+From the ORM's point of view, these classes can be completely ignored, and no class metadata is loaded for them at all.

 Entity states
 ~~~~~~~~~~~~~